syncfusion-content/winui-docs/winui/Pyramid-Chart/Selection.md

 ## Multi-selection

-Pyramid chart provides support to select multiple segments by using [Type](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_Type) property as [Multiple]().
-By default, the value of [Type](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_Type) is [Single]() and it is used for single selection.
+Pyramid chart provides support to select multiple segments by using the [Type](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_Type) property as [Multiple]().
+By default, the value of the [Type](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_Type) is [Single]() and it is used for a single selection.

 N> `Series` and `MultiSeries` selection type is not support for pyramid chart.